Skip to content

 10–15 mg per day (moderate dose): Appropriate for larger people (80+ kg) or those who have established tolerance at lower doses.
 Effects on energy and cognition may be more pronounced.
 Nausea becomes more likely at the upper end if introduced too quickly.

 Above 15 mg per day: Generally not recommended for unsupervised use.
 Higher doses shift methylene blue toward pro-oxidant behavior, and the risk of side effects increases without proportional benefit.
+For more on the upper limit, see our guide on how much methylene blue is too much.
 Clinical doses for medical conditions (such as methemoglobinemia) are administered under medical supervision and fall outside the scope of daily wellness use.

 Liquid Dosing vs Capsule Dosing